PeterShinners/comp/design/types.md

 unioned with numbers for values that should allow these.

 The language defines several specialied tags to define these values
-* `#math#nan` The "not a number" value
+* `.math#nan` The "not a number" value
-* `#math#inf` Infinity value
+* `.math#inf` Infinity value
-* `#math#ninf` Negative infinity value
+* `.math#ninf` Negative infinity value

-The `~math~inf` shape includes all three of these tags.
-By combining this with numbers you can create a shape that combines these values together, `~num|~math~inf`
+The `.math~inf` shape includes all three of these tags.
+By combining this with numbers you can create a shape that combines these values together, `.num|.math~inf`

 ## Strings

 A string is an immutable sequence of UTF-8 encoded characters.
 There are no operators like `+` or `*` to modify or create new string values.
-There is a robust standard `str` module that defines many common and advanced string editing and evaluation.
+There is a robust standard `.str` module that defines many common and advanced string editing and evaluation.

 Strings can only represent valid and allowable UTF-8 encoded characters.
-For managing binary data, the `buffer` must be used.
+For managing binary data use `~buffer` values.

 All string values can be used as a template for formatting.
-The string is parsed for special `${}` tokens with values inside the braces.
+The string is parsed for special `${}`-style tokens with values inside the braces.
 Invoking a string will apply the formatting.

 ### String Literals

 Strings literals must be defined with the `"` double quotation marks.
-The single quotation marks have a different meaning in Comp.
+Single quotation marks have a different meaning in Comp, for defining field names.

 Triple quotations can also be used to create multiline string literals.
-This also becomes a convenient way to create literals that also have quotations marks in the text.
+This also becomes a convenient way to create literals that contain quotations marks in the text.
 Whitespace inside the multiline string literals is preserved as it appears.
-But remember the whitespace outside the quotes is optional and use as desired.
-This should allow positioning the opening quotes wherever is most convenient.
+Whitespace outside quotes is arbitrary in Comp, which helps positioning the opening quotes wherever is most convenient.

 **Design Philosophy**: No operators for strings - use explicit functions and templates instead: